 - After completing the hands-on activity, recap the lesson with the participants.
 Offer an opportunity for participants to share their learning experience during the training and highlight any tips or takeaways they want to share with the group. - If time allows, facilitate a discussion with the participants.
-Suggested discussion topics include: Ask participants to discuss current or possible menu items that use sliced onions. - Ask if the participants feel more comfortable slicing onions or want more time to develop the skill further if time allows. - Plan the next training session based on the needs of your staff.
+Suggested discussion topics include: - Ask participants to name current or possibly future menu items in which diced onions are an ingredient. - Ask if the participants feel more comfortable dicing onions or want more time to develop the skill further if time allows. - Plan the next training session based on the needs of your staff.